gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 ##  8.164201  5.995301  3.350914
 ```

-Not surprisingly, there is an indication of problems with multicollinearity in
+Not surprisingly, there is an indication of extreme problems with multicollinearity in
 two of the three variables in the model with the largest issues identified for
 *Elevation* and *Min.Temp*.
 Both of their VIFs exceed 5 indicating large
 multicollinearity problems.
 On the square-root scale, the VIFs show more